 A power of attorney is a relatively common document in Florida.
 It allows you to select a trustworthy person to make decisions or perform specific tasks such as signing documents, depositing checks, and buying, and selling property.
-The powers conveyed through a Florida power of attorney are diverse and will thus vary from one situation to the other.
+The powers conveyed through this POA are diverse and will thus vary from one situation to the other.
 The document is standard for financial transactions, estate planning, and medical care.
-Power of attorney forms from Florida is subject to state laws – Part II of Chapter 709 of the Florida Statutes.
-Therefore, an attorney is not required when preparing a Florida power of attorney (POA), even though it is advisable.
-This article will discuss the different types of power of attorney forms, applicable laws, and the document’s requirements within the state of Florida.

 Free Forms